michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0116.md

 - n: a liquid substance capable of dissolving other substances
 - n: a statement that solves a problem or explains how to solve the problem
 ### Family
+- solvent: insolvent, solvency, solvently, solvents+
+- insolvency: insolvencies
+- insolvent: insolvency, insolvents
+- solvability: unsolvability
+- solvable: insolvable, solvability, unsolvable
-solvent: insolvent, solvency, solvently, solvents+;insolvency: insolvencies;insolvent: insolvency, insolvents;solvability: unsolvability;solvable: insolvable, solvability, unsolvable;solve: solvable, solved, solvent, solver, solves, solving;solved: unsolved;solvency: solvencies;solver: solvers
+- solve: solvable, solved, solvent, solver, solves, solving
+- solved: unsolved
+- solvency: solvencies
+- solver: solvers
 ### Examples
 - My goal is to stay solvent through the Super Bowl, then throw myself at the mercy of the courts.
 - A precautionary recapitalization is a type of state intervention in a struggling bank that is still solvent.